Water quality at beaches

 - Tugboat Bay in Waterfront Park

-You can check the latest information on beach water quality by visiting the Recreation Water page on the Interior Health Authority website.
+You can check the latest information on beach water quality by visiting the Public Beaches page on the Interior Health Authority website.

-Once testing shows bacteria levels have returned to acceptable levels the Swimming Advisory will be lifted and the signage removed.
+Once testing shows bacteria levels have returned to acceptable levels the swimming advisory will be lifted and the signage will be removed.